-Although they get the wrong people at the wrong time and at the wrong place, their actions belong to the prophecy attesting activity.
-Pre-China scripture cannot be the prophecy literature but can be considered as literature related to the prophecy.
+Although they get the wrong people at the wrong time and at the wrong place, their actions belong to prophecy attesting activity.
+Pre-China scripture cannot be prophetic literature, but can be considered as literature related to the prophecy.
 At a minimum, pre-China scripture contains some results of actions driven by prophecy.

 The fact that sages were entitled with the name "son" can be considered as a piece of strong evidence that people at that time began to look for the special predicted son.

-Confucius was a typical famous example, because of his prominent philosophical words, he was wrongly recognized as the son of what they imagined.
+Confucius was a typical famous example.
+Because of his prominent philosophical words, he was wrongly recognized as the son of what they imagined.
 Indeed, the existing pre-China documents show that Mr. Kong never called himself as "son" or of Ru family.

 The discovery of multiple sons among sages demonstrated a failure of the prediction of the unique son in pre-China time.
 The failure could be caused by the ambiguity of the archaic Chinese language, the misunderstanding of the message in the prophecy or even the heresy inside of it.
-It is the disappointment of their expected sons that essentially cause the collapse of the pre-China culture.
+It is the disappointment of their expected sons that essentially caused the collapse of the pre-China culture.

-Many scholars thought that the event of The Burning of Books and Burying of Scholars (焚书坑儒), which occurred in Qin dynasty (221-206 BC), and which is mentioned in ShiJi 史记 in the first century BC, is the main reason for the loss of the original pre-China documents and to cause the sages to cease in history.
+Many scholars thought that the event of The Burning of Books and Burying of Scholars (焚书坑儒), which occurred in Qin dynasty (221-206 BC), and which is mentioned in ShiJi 史记 in the first century BC, is the main reason for the loss of the original pre-China documents and the cessation of the sages in history.
 However, a single event is less likely to destroy the whole splendid pre-China documents.
 The reality could be the opposite—it is the fall of pre-Qin that led Qin to stand out for culture cleaning.
 The mixture of the seven sons with sage-sons in pre-China, and the downgrading and dilution of the seven sons in AD, more or less reflect the inner struggling and falling of the prediction.
 This theory can well explain why the usage of "son" in names suddenly disappeared, and the frequency of "son" dramatically dropped after the Qin dynasty.
 The historical changes of the usage of "son" is another evidence to show the effort had been made to seek for the predicted son.

 Where does the prophecy come from and who are the prophets?

 Based on the above analysis, the paper proposes a theory that the prophecy of the Son of God is well-known at pre-China right before the second century BC.
-The prophecy is likely from 1) Chinese prophets, 2) Chinese magi, 3) the transmission from the OT, 4) sages
+The prophecy is likely from: 1) Chinese prophets, 2) Chinese magi, 3) the transmission from the OT, and 4) sages.

-(1) Prophet
+a.
+Chinese Prophets

-Prophet refers to an inspired teacher or proclaimer of the will of God about the advent of the Son of God, like Jeremiah in the OT.
+“”Prophet refers to an inspired teacher or proclaimer of the will of God about the advent of the Son of God, like Jeremiah in the OT.
 The well-known prophecy in China is likely coming from the prophets in China.

 Pastor Yuan's theory can support this viewpoint.
-He believes that our trinity God is a universal God who is not only the God of Israel but also the God of China.
+He believes that our trinity God is a universal God who is not only the God of Israel, but also the God of China.
 If God inspired the prophets in Israel, He would also inspire the prophets in China.
-According to pastor Yuan, Chinese sages in pre-Chine time are the prophets inspired by God.
+According to pastor Yuan, Chinese sages in pre-Chine time are prophets inspired by God.
 The pre-China documents, like the DaoDeJing, are part of the unlimited testimony of God.